00itamarts00/MERL-RAV_dataset/README.md

 cd $PROJECT_DIR
 ```

-Then, download the AFLW-19 dataset by sending out a mail to ```michael.opitz@icg.tugraz.at```.
-More details [here](https://www.tugraz.at/institute/icg/research/team-bischof/lrs/downloads/aflw/)
+Then, download the AFLW dataset by following the instructions [here](https://www.tugraz.at/institute/icg/research/team-bischof/lrs/downloads/aflw/)

 The directory should look like this
 ```bash